LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 both source code repositories and API documentation.
 This allows diagrams to be used for source code navigation.

-All diagrams support a comprehensive set of options to customize the final contents and appearance.
+All diagrams support a comprehensive set of options, discussed below, to customize the final contents and appearance.

 Diagram generation can be easily automated using the `doclet` tool and the `logtalk_doclet` script.
 See the `doclet` tool examples and documentation